NWH Vehicle Physics 2

 Slip Compensation Prevents highsiding during slides by automatically leaning into the slide direction based on rear wheel lateral slip.

-Speed-Dependent Behavior Both maximum lean angle and lean transition rate vary with speed, simulating gyroscopic effects and weight transfer.
+Speed-Dependent Behavior Both maximum lean angle and lean transition rate vary with speed.

 PID Controller Tuning